 3. The Seattle Great Wheel / Waterfront Park

-This list would not be complete without including Seattle’s hard-to-miss giant Ferris wheel.
-Hop in just before sunset to get an exclusive view of the sunset over Seattle’s waterfront.
+This list would not be complete without including the hard-to-miss Seattle Great Wheel.
+Hop in just before sunset to get an exclusive view of the sunset over the city’s stunning waterfront.
 If you’re afraid of heights or just don’t feel like going on the ride, you can also chill by the Waterfront Park right next to the Great Wheel.

 4. Alki Beach Park

 Why not watch the sunset from the beach?
 Alki Beach Park, located in West Seattle, is a scenic park with a long, gorgeous beach that has fine, white sand.
 From here you’ll be able to see Elliot Bay and Seattle’s city skyline in the distance.
 It’s also a popular destination to play beach volleyball in the summer.